ZhangTe/FormatPainter_Joplinplugin/README.md

 # Format Painter
 This is a [joplin](https://joplinapp.org/) notebook plugin.

 This plugin can help you "Paint Text" easily.
-Functionally it adds text before and after what you select everytime when you toggle it on.
+Functionally it adds prefix and suffix around the text that you select .
 Currently it just support the *mouse selection*.

 >[joplin github repo](https://github.com/laurent22/joplin)